Act for Justice

 Stay Up To Date

-Learn more about the most recent activities of our social justice ministry teams through their blog posts.
+Learn more about the activities of our social justice ministry teams through the Social Justice Blog.

 Become More Involved

-Our social justice ministry is organized by Rev. Sasha, our assistant minister, and our Justice Council, led by RIchard Kevin and Jim Hurdis.
+Our social justice ministry is organized by Rev. Sasha, our assistant minister, and our Justice Council, led by Jim Hurdis and Amy Gilbert.

 Justice Council meetings are usually held on the second Tuesday of every month at 5:30 p.m.